gordon0803/autonomous_taxi_relocation/README.md

 Else send the taxi back to travel queue

-5. Update waiting time, and generate passengers
+5. Update waiting time, determine if passenger will leave, and generate passengers

 6. Serve passengers